 Scholars who attend MPCS must wear the school uniform.
-The administration reserves the right to makejudgments on any article of clothing or mode of dress which may disrupt learning and/or compromises a safe and orderly learning environment.
+The administration reserves the right to make judgments on any article of clothing or mode of dress which may disrupt learning and/or compromises a safe and orderly learning environment.
 School dress should not include any clothing item which makes a political statement, is offensive to others, and promotes hate of any kind.

 - Tops Scholars will be required to wear collared polo shirts short or long sleeves.
 These polo shirts must be solid colors of either forest green or maroon.
-Scholars will also be permitted to wear Spirit wear and school sponsored shirts, such as AVID, Jog-a-thon, Battle of Books, and Math Super Bowl.
-Scholars will be allowed to wear sweaters, cardigans and sweatshirts.
+Scholars will also be permitted to wear Spirit wear and school sponsored shirts, Scholars will be allowed to wear sweaters, cardigans and sweatshirts.
 Scholars are permitted to wear turtlenecks under collared polo shirts. - Bottoms Scholars will be required to wear denim/jean pants, shorts, skirts, or jumpers.
-Shorts, dresses, jumpers, skirts and skorts can be no shorter than one hand-length above the knee.
-NO tears or holes. - Footwear MPCS recommends scholars wear athletic/tennis shoes and shoes that cover the entire foot. - If families are unable to provide a uniform shirt for their scholar, the school will provide one.
+Bottoms can also include SOLID navy blue OR black pants.
+Shorts, dresses, jumpers, skirts and skorts can be no shorter than one hand-length above theknee.
+NO tears or holes.
+No sweats, printed leggings, track pants or pajamas are allowed. - Hats and Hoods Manzanita has a no hat/hood policy indoors.
+Hats/hoods may be worn outside at recess, PE, Outdoor Education, and on Field trips. - Footwear MPCS recommends scholars wear athletic/tennis shoes and shoes that cover theentire foot. - If families are unable to provide a uniform shirt for their scholar, the school will provide one.
 Shirts will be available at the Mandatory Registration Fair or by calling the front office at (805) 734-5600.

-WACKY WEDNESDAY MPCS SPIRIT DAY
+WACKY WEDNESDAY AND MPCS SPIRIT DAYS

-On Wacky Wednesday, scholars are encouraged to participate in themed dress days.
-If scholars do not participate in themed dress days, they are permitted to wear appropriate school dress clothing of their choice.
+On scheduled Spirit Days, scholars are encouraged to participate in themed dress days.
+If scholars do not participate in themed dress days and choose free dress day, then appropriate school clothing is required.
+The expectation is that EVERY other school day ALL scholars WILL be in their school uniform.